SebWouters/CheMPS2/README.md

     > export CPATH=${CPATH}:option3/include

-where `option3` is the one provided to CMake with `-DCMAKE_INSTALL_PREFIX=option3` above.
+where `option3` is the option provided to CMake with `-DCMAKE_INSTALL_PREFIX=option3` above.
 Then the python wrapper can be installed with: